chihebchebbi/mkdocs-base/docs/index.md

 - **Module 21 -** How to build a Machine Learning Intrusion Detection system
 - **Module 22 -** Azure Sentinel - Process Hollowing (T1055.012) Analysis
 - **Module 23 -** Azure Sentinel - Send Events with Filebeat and Logstash
+- **Module 24 -** Azure Sentinel - Using Custom Logs and DNSTwist to Monitor Malicious Similar Domains

 ------------